 A pioneering Brazilian actress who began her career in the silent film era and became a beloved matriarch of the national stage.

-Iracema de Alencar's life was a journey through the formative decades of Brazilian performance.
-She stepped into the spotlight at the dawn of her country's cinema, taking the lead role in the 1917 silent film 'Iracema,' an adaptation of the classic novel.
-This early foray into moving pictures was followed by a deep and sustained commitment to the theatre, where she built her reputation over many years.
-De Alencar became a respected and familiar presence on stage, known for her grace and professional dedication.
-In a charming full-circle moment late in her career, she returned to the film sets of Brazil's burgeoning Cinema Novo movement, bringing the wisdom of a lifetime in the arts to new generations of filmmakers.
-She was regarded not as a distant star, but as a cherished and inspiring figure within the Brazilian artistic community.
+Iracema de Alencar took the lead role in the 1917 silent film 'Iracema,' an adaptation of the classic novel, at the dawn of Brazilian cinema.
+She followed this with a deep commitment to the theatre, building her reputation over many years on stage.
+Late in her career, she returned to film sets during Brazil's Cinema Novo movement, bringing wisdom to new generations of filmmakers.
+Born in 1900 and dying in 1978, she was regarded not as a distant star but as a cherished and inspiring figure within the Brazilian artistic community.

 1883–1900